What is Stamp Duty Relief in Collective Enfranchisement?

 What is First Time Buyers Relief?

-First-time buyers pay 0% SDLT on the first £425,000 and 5% on the remaining amount up to £625,000.
-If the purchase price exceeds £625,000, the relief does not apply, and standard SDLT rates are charged.
+First-time buyers pay 0% SDLT on the first £425,000, and 5% on the bit that’s above that up to £625,000.
+If the price tag goes over £625,000, then none of the relief applies, and they get charged the standard rate.

 What is Multiple Dwellings Relief?